-- The interview can be conducted in the first language of the tradition bearer.
-Entrant must translate key presentation elements to English using voice-over, subtitles or text on slides.
+- If the first language of the tradition bearer is not English, I translate key presentation elements from the first language to English using voice-over, subtitles or text on slides.

-- I include key information about myself (first name, age, where I live).
+- I include key information about myself as the interviewer (first name, age, where I live).

 - I identify the tradition of focus and introduce brief background information on this tradition.
 (For example, if the tradition bearer practices Chinese calligraphy, give information about the history of this tradition as well as its current significance and practice.)